PunnettSong/2020-Summer-Research/README.md

  3. Enlarge the pixel, but still maintaining the resolution, based on an input provided For example: an image of a small line will be changed to a bigger line while the image resolution stays the same.
  4. Enlarge the resolution of the image based on an input provided
- 5. Enlarge the pixel of lines/graphs in the image assuming that the background is white
+ 5. Enlarge the pixel of lines/graphs in the image assuming that the background is white (i.e making the line/graphs more bold)

 # Input